 Notifications about changes to the constitution must be accompanied by a copy of the new or amended constitution.

-Non-government schools must notify the Director General of reportable incidents within 48 hours by using the applicable incident notification form (below).
+Non-government schools must notify the Director General of reportable incidents within 48 hours by using the Reportable incident notification form.

-This notification is additional to any other notifications that a school may need to make, for example to the Western Australia Police Force, the Department of Communities – Child Protection and Family Support or the Teacher Registration Board of Western Australia.
+This notification is additional to any other notifications that a school may need to make, for example, to the: